svecosystem/paneforge/sites/docs/content/examples/horizontal-groups.md

 ## Anatomy

-Here's a high-level structure of the example above:
+Here's the high-level structure of the example above:

 ```svelte
 <script lang="ts">